tldr-pages/tldr/pages/linux/screenkey.md

 > A screencast tool to display your keys.
 > More information: <https://www.thregr.org/~wavexx/software/screenkey/>.

-- Display your keys pressed on the screen:
+- Display keys which are currently being pressed on the screen:

 `screenkey`

-- Display your keys and mouse buttons pressed on the screen:
+- Display keys and mouse buttons which are currently being pressed on the screen:

 `screenkey --mouse`

-- Launch settings menu of screenkey:
+- Launch the settings menu of screenkey:

 `screenkey --show-settings`